wso2/docs-devant/en/docs/references/faq.md

 We recommend using a minimum of two (2) workload nodes to ensure high availability.

 ### Q: Are the Devant control plane and data planes highly available?
 Are they running on multiple clusters?
-The Devant control plane and data plane are designed for high availability using Azure integrations like AKS, MSSQL, ACR, KV, Service Bus, and so on, with a high availability of 99.99%, which allows at least three workload nodes.
+The Devant control plane and data plane are designed for high availability using Azure components like AKS, MSSQL, ACR, KV, Service Bus, and so on, with a high availability of 99.99%, which allows at least three workload nodes.
 In the event of a node failure or upgrade, this setup provides reliable failover.
 WSO2 also has a backup and recovery strategy in place, including continuous restore drills.
 If you require AKS cluster-level redundancy, we can consider multiple zones.
 In this case, the cost will include an additional infrastructure cost.

 ## Environments